Praso28/SQLBomb/Readme.md

 # SQL Bomb Defusal Game

 A game where players use SQL queries to defuse a virtual bomb.
-Test your SQL skills while racing against the clock to save the city!
+Test your SQL skills to save the city!

 ## Game Overview